Shpaq4Fun/LLM_analyzer/src/docs/API_REFERENCE.md

 This document summarizes the public functions and classes across the AIDA codebase (src/), based on in-code docstrings.

-Note: This is a human-authored static summary.
+Note: This is a static summary.
 For complete details, see the source files and docstrings in the repository.

 ---